• Marketing

-The strategies and tactics guiding customer service organizations constantly evolve as consumer habits and expectations change with new technologies and cultural shifts.
-Social media platforms are excellent examples of this; they provide a high level of connectivity, and consumers now expect brands to match that level.
-This means that even if your customer care center provides excellent support on other channels (such as chatbots, SMS, or even voice), you need to be equally responsive on social media.
-In short, you have to meet customers where they already are, on the channels they use every day to interact with their friends and family.
+Social media platforms are an excellent example of where we see this happening.
+Because these platforms facilitate such a high level of connectivity, consumers have grown to expect brands to match that level.
+This means that even if your contact center provides excellent support on channels like chatbots, SMS, or even voice, the support must be tailored specifically to the volume on social media.
+In short, you have to meet customers where they are on the channels they use to interact with the world.

 To better understand how consumers are currently interacting with brands on the world’s most popular social media platforms (Twitter, Instagram, and Facebook), we conducted a survey of over a thousand people to answer four core questions:

-Here, we’re sharing our insights on these four vital questions for social media customer care organizations.
+Here, we’re sharing our insights on these four vital questions, plus some other important social media customer service statistics worth considering in 2023.

 Communicating with brands on social media platforms isn’t just common for users — it’s becoming the norm.
 According to survey respondents, 75% of Twitter users have used the platform to engage with brands.
 That’s also largely the case on Facebook, where 59% of Facebook users reach out to brands, and only slightly less for Instagram users, at 34%.